Your postcode.

 Switzerland’s electricity market was designed in an era before solar, before digital metering and before anyone imagined that a household might want to choose where its energy comes from.
 The Elektrizitätsversorgungsgesetz (ElG) assigns each geographic area to a single distribution network operator.
 That operator sets tariffs for all households within its territory.
 Households cannot switch.

 The tariff has three main components: energy (what the operator pays to buy or produce electricity), grid usage (the cost of local infrastructure), and levies (national fees, municipal taxes, the federal grid surcharge).
+We decode every line item on your electricity bill in a separate guide.
 Each of these varies by operator based on their procurement strategy, infrastructure age, ownership structure, and local political decisions about how much profit the utility should return to the municipality.

 The result: two households 2 kilometres apart, on either side of a cantonal border, can face electricity bills that differ by hundreds of francs per year for exactly the same consumption.
 ElCom monitors this, publishes the data, and can intervene if prices are “unjustifiably high” — but it has a high bar for intervention and rarely forces reductions.